awsdocs/aws-xray-developer-guide/doc-source/aws-x-ray-auto-instrumentation-agent-for-java.md

        └── disco-java-agent-web-plugin.jar
    ```

 1. Modify the JVM arguments of your application to include the following, which enables the agent\.
+Ensure the `-javaagent` argument is placed *before* the `-jar` argument if applicable.
 The process to modify JVM arguments varies depending on the tools and frameworks you use to launch your Java server, so consult the documentation of your server framework for specific guidance\.

    ```
    -javaagent:/<path-to-disco>/disco-java-agent.jar=pluginPath=/<path-to-disco>/disco-plugins